 Photos from last year’s schools event:

-Stroud Ambitions is organised by Stroud District Council and SGS College.
-In 2016, we were extremely grateful to the Magnox Socio-Economic Fund, the University of Gloucestershire, the GROWS network and the Rotary Club Nailsworth for providing additional sponsorship.
-Sponsors for Stroud Ambitions 2017 will be published shortly.
+Stroud Ambitions and SGS College are extremely grateful to the Magnox Socio-Economic Fund, the University of Gloucestershire, Wheatley Printers, SMH and the Rotary Club Nailsworth for providing additional sponsorship - as well as to members of the Stroud District Local Strategic Partnership who offer time, guidance and all-round support.